ritikmdn/health-insurance-b2c/README.md

 ## Introduction

-Simple.life is your personal AI life insurance advisor that helps you find term insurance plans that are tailored to your requirements and needs.
+Simple.health is your personal AI health insurance advisor that helps you find health insurance plans that are tailored to your requirements and needs.

 ## Tech Stack + Features